Quantum-inspired Reinforcement Learning for Synthesizable Drug Design: Experiments

 \textbf{Oracle:} We select DRD2~\cite{drd2}, GSK3$\beta$~\cite{chen2021data}, JNK3~\cite{gsk3b,lu2019integrated}, and QED~\cite{qed} as pharmaceutical-related oracle functions.
 They are implemented by the Therapeutic Data Commons (TDC)~\cite{tdc} library.
 The first three objectives are machine learning models that predict the response of molecules against these proteins: dopamine receptor type 2, c-Jun N-terminal kinases-3, and glycogen synthase kinase 3$\beta$~\cite{synnet}.
 QED (Quantitative Estimate of Druglikeness) measures the druggability of molecules.
 All oracle scores are normalized from 0 to 1, where 1 is optimal~\cite{gao2022samples}.

 \textbf{Evaluation Metrics:} We report top-1, top-10, and top-100 average, as well as the top-10, and top-100 Area Under the Curve (AUC), and Synthetic Accessibility (SA) and top-100 diversity as metrics and limit the number of oracle calls to 10000 to ensure practicality.
 The top-$K$ metrics show the average and the standard deviation of the top-$K$ molecules generated.
 The top-$K$ AUC metrics, designed in~\cite{gao2022samples}, show average value versus the number of Oracle calls.
 It rewards methods that reach high averages using fewer Oracle calls.
-Synthetic Accessibility (SA) measures the difficulty of synthesizing a given molecule.
+The Synthetic Accessibility (SA) score measures how hard it is to synthesize a given chemical compound.
+The SA score ranges from 0 to 10, a lower SA score means the molecule is easier to synthesize and is more desirable.
 Top-100 diversity measures the averaged internal distance within the top-100 molecules~\cite{gao2022samples}. {Diversity} of generated molecules is defined as the average pairwise Tanimoto distance between the Morgan fingerprints~\citep{synnet,fu2021mimosa}. $\text{diversity} = 1 - \frac{1}{|\mathcal{Z}|(|\mathcal{Z}|-1)}\sum_{Z_1,Z_2 \in \mathcal{Z}, Z_1 \neq Z_2} \text{sim}(Z_1,Z_2),$ where $\mathcal{Z}$ is the set of generated molecules. $\text{sim}(Z_1,Z_2)$ is the Tanimoto similarity between molecule $Z_1$ and $Z_2$. {(Tanimoto) Similarity} measures the similarity between the input molecule and generated molecules.
 It is defined as $\text{sim}(X,Y) = \frac{\mathbf{b}_{X}^\top \mathbf{b}_{Y}}{\Vert \mathbf{b}_{X}\Vert_2 \Vert \mathbf{b}_{Y}\Vert_2}$, $\mathbf{b}_{X}$ is the binary Morgan fingerprint vector for the molecule $X$.

 \textbf{Data:} We randomly sample the initial population from the ZINC 250K dataset~\cite{zinc}.
 The ZINC database is a comprehensive, freely available resource that contains commercially available compounds for virtual screening and drug discovery research.
 It is specifically designed to help researchers identify potential drug candidates by providing a curated collection of ``drug-like'' molecules.
 ZINC includes chemical structures in ready-to-dock formats, enabling seamless integration into computational drug design workflows.
 We also used a selection of random seeds to sample and ensure generalizability.